mohammedamoudii/RobotControlPanelPage/README.md

 ## Usage

-1. Start your local server (e.g., using XAMPP, MAMP, etc.).
+1. Start your local server (Xampp)
 2. Open `Cpanel.html` in your browser to access the control panel.
 3. Use the buttons to send directional commands.
 4. Open `last_direction.php` in your browser to view the last stored direction.